 Adios, winter.
 Spring's almost here — or at least it is for some of us.
-Above the equator, the first day of the season comes in late March during an event locally known as the spring (or "vernal") equinox.
-On this momentous occasion, the sun will be positioned directly above the equator, something that only happens twice a year.
-The 2019 spring equinox arrives on March 20.
+Above the equator, the first day of the season comes in late March during an event locally known as the spring (or "vernal," meaning spring) equinox.
+On this momentous occasion, the sun will be positioned directly above the equator, something that only happens twice a year, on this date and the autumnal equinox.
+The 2021 spring equinox arrives on March 20 at 5:37 a.m.
+EDT.
 For your astronomical pleasure, here are five quick facts about it.

 1. The Term "Equinox" Means "Equal Night"

-Time to talk word origins.
+Time to talk about word origins.
 Translated from Latin, equinox means "equal night."
 In that ancient tongue, the words for "even" is "aequi" while "nox" means "night."

 On the date of an equinox, daytime and nighttime have similar — but not quite equal — lengths.
 This has everything to do with the way our planet moves.
 Earth's axis is tilted at a 23.5-degree angle relative to the plane of its orbit around the sun.